These Manual testing interview questions will help you learn the real-time questions asked by interviewers and get you through the interview process.

 Q27.
 What are the functional test cases and non-functional test cases?

 - Functional testing: It is testing the ‘functionality’ of a software or an application under test.
-It tests the behaviour of the software under test.
+It tests the behavior of the software under test.
 Based on the requirement of the client, a document called a software specification or requirement specification is used as a guide to testing the application.

 - Non-functional testing: In software terms, when an application works as per the user’s expectation, smoothly and efficiently under any condition, then it is stated as a reliable application.
 Based on quality, it is very critical to test these parameters.
 This type of testing is called non-functional testing.